ducquando/learn-swift/README.md

 - AND `&&` creates logical expressions where both values must be `true` for the overall expression to also be `true`.
 - OR `||` creates logical expressions in which only one of the two values has to be `true` for the overall expression to be `true`.

 You can combine multiple logical operators.
 However, they are left-associative, meaning compound expression with multiple logical operators evaluates the leftmost subexpression first.
 For example, `true || true && false` means `false`.
-However, for the sake of reading codes, we should add paranthesis `()` in that case.
+However, we should add the parenthesis `()` in that case for easier code reading.

 ```swift
 // Examples of logical operators on boolean